Universal Weil module: Metaplectic representations over -algebras

 belongs to $\mathcal{B}[H] \cdot f$ and is a scalar multiple of $\chi_{w,L}$.

-To give short but prompt explanation of the last claim, the locally constancy of the compactly supported function $\phi$ allows one to write -- up to multiplying by some volume factor, which is a mere $p$ power -- the function $\phi \cdot f$ as a finite sum:
+We give short but prompt explanation of this last computational claim.
+Given that the function $\phi$ is compactly supported and locally constant, one can write -- up to some volume factor which is a mere power of $p$ -- the function $\phi \cdot f$ as a finite sum:

 So $\phi \cdot f$ belongs to $\mathcal{B}[H] \cdot f$.
 For all $w' \in W$, the compution mentioned above reads:

 A classical argument rewrites the last term as $1_{A+w+L}(w')$.
 Therefore $\phi \cdot f$ has support $A_H(w,0)(L,0)$, is right invariant under $(L,0)$ and takes the value $f((w,0))$ at $(w,0)$.
 By unicity, one must have $\phi \cdot f = f((w,0)) \chi_{w,L}$. \end{proof}